Signal passed at danger: Automatic Warning System

 On the UK mainline, AWS consists of an on-board receiver/timer connected to the emergency braking system of a train, and magnets located in the center of the track.
 At each AWS site, a permanent magnet arms the system and an electromagnet connected to the green signal lamp disarms the system and a confirming chime is provided to the driver.
 If the receiver does not disarm within one second after arming, a warning tone sounds at the driver's desk and if it is not cancelled by the driver, the emergency brakes will be activated.
 A visual indication remains set to remind the driver that they have passed a restrictive signal aspect.

 Train Protection & Warning System

 On the UK mainline, TPWS consists of an on-board receiver/timer connected to the emergency braking system of a train, and radio frequency transmitter loops located on the track.
 The 'Overspeed Sensor System' pair of loops is located on the approach to the signal, and will activate the train's emergency brake if it approaches faster than the 'trigger speed' when the signal is at danger.
 The 'Train Stop System' pair of loops is located at the signal, and will activate the emergency brake if the train passes over them at any speed when the signal is at danger.

-TPWS has proved to be an effective system in the UK, and has prevented several significant collisions.
-However, its deployment is not universal; only those signals where the risk of collision is considered to be significant are fitted with it.
+The deployment of TPWS is not universal; only those signals where the risk of collision is considered to be significant are fitted with it.